-She was joined in holy wedlock with Noah Tipton ( ? - ? ), who is thought to also have been known as “Thomas N. Tipton.”
+She was joined in holy wedlock with Noah Tipton ( ? -1865).
 Her husband was the namesake of his ancestor Noah Tipton, who had come to America from England in 1760, arriving in Baltimore, MD.
 He is not to be confused with Thomas "Noah" Tipton, also of Allegheny Township, Somerset County, who was a Civil War deserter.

 Circa 1862, when their son Leonard was born, they made their home in Bedford County, PA.